- Home

 - What is Inheritance Tax?

-Sky high house prices in many areas of the country, and a tax threshold that has been fixed for more than 13 years, mean that more people than ever are finding themselves and their loved ones facing an inheritance tax bill.
-In fact, recent statistics from HMRC show that it received a total of £6.054 in the 2021/22 tax year alone, up £730m compared to the previous tax year.
+Sky high house prices in many areas of the country, combined with a tax threshold that has been fixed for 15 years, mean that more people than ever are finding themselves and their loved ones facing an inheritance tax bill.
+In fact, it is estimated that HMRC is on track to collect a record £7.8 billion in inheritance tax in the 2023/24 tax year alone, up from the previous record of £7.1 billion in the 2022/23 tax year.

 Here, we explain how inheritance tax works, and what you can do to minimise any potential liability.